mculinovic/EAGLER/README.md

 ###Available scripts:

  1. **genome2contigs**: cuts a reference genome into multiple contigs
+ 2. **extension_analysis**: runs various statistics on contig extensions produced by the scaffolder

 ## Contributors